morgan-heisler/DeckBench/README.md

 ### Implementing/Evaluating Custom Editing Agents

 This repository provides a baseline Editor Agent implemented in **simulation_pipeline/custom** folder.
 - A custom agentic editing system can be implemented by inheriting abstract class **EditorAgentBase** implemented in **simulation_pipeline/editor_agent_base.py**.
-The baseline Editor Agent **EditorAgent** is implemented in the script **simulation_pipeline/custom/editor_agent.py**, and You can refer to this example to implement your own editor agent for evaluation.
+The baseline Editor Agent **EditorAgent** is implemented in the script **simulation_pipeline/custom/editor_agent.py**, and you can refer to this example to implement your own editor agent for evaluation.
 - By implementing a new custom editor agent and any necessary scripts(ex: PDF conversion code) in **simulation_pipeline/custom** folder, the required changes can be limited to this folder, minimizing impact to other parts of the repository.
 - In **simulation_pipeline/custom/config.yaml**, the argument **editor_agent.editor_agent_class_path** should be updated to specify the path to the implemented subclass(ex: CustomEditorAgent) for dynamic class importing from the simulation script.